 - Policy on Missed Work, Extensions, and Late Penalties

 - Additional Policies and Statements

-In the first part of the course we will examine critically several general theories about the nature of law.
-In the second part of the course we will investigate the constitutional right to freedom of expression within the context of university campuses.
+In the first half of the course we will examine critically several general theories about the nature of law.
+The second half of the course investigates major issues with which courts have had to deal.
+This year our focus will be on the constitutional right to freedom of religion.

 Textbooks, Materials & Fees:

 Readings in the Philosophy of Law, ed.
-K. Culver & M. Giudice 3rd ed.
-(Broadview Press)
+K. Culver (Broadview Press)

 Method of Assessment:

 Take Home Test (limit 1000 words) (Distributed Oct 7, Due Oct 21)................20%